 If you decide behavioral therapy is a good route for your child, you’ll probably change a few things at home.
 Behavior incentives, rewards, and reminder and routine charts might start popping up on various walls or on the fridge door.
-(Also to note, if you want some bright, cheery, and customizable routine posters, we have some great options!)

 Get them outside

 Finally, there’s some solid research published by the American Journal of Public Health that getting outside regularly can help.
 Results found that “green outdoor activities reduced symptoms significantly more than did activities conducted in other settings, even when activities were matched across settings.”

 What does this mean for your child?
 Well, a lot of walks might be in your future!
 For maximum benefit, try combining physical activities with the outdoors- either organized sports or simply running around like a maniac.
 Alternatively, you could try working your child’s “attention” muscles and have them hang outdoors with a notebook and sketch, write about, or take leaf rubbings of their surroundings.